PBDBMakie — API Reference

 Convenience method: look up taxon_name in the PBDB, build its subtree, and render it as a dendrogram in a standalone figure.

 Calls taxon_subtree with leaf_rank and strict_leaf_rank, then delegates to taxonomytreeplot.
-All remaining keyword arguments (recipe attributes such as ladderize, showtips, row_spacing, show_phylopic, etc.) are forwarded unchanged.
+All remaining keyword arguments (recipe attributes such as ladderize, show_leaf_labels, row_spacing, show_phylopic, etc.) are forwarded unchanged.
 See TaxonomyTreePlot for the full attribute reference.

 Arguments